 Grade 3 breast cancer is likely to spread faster than grade 1 or 2, for example.

-By definition, stage 4 breast cancer is the fastest spreader, since it already has metastasized beyond the breast tissue.
+By definition, stage 4 breast cancer is the fastest spreader since it has already metastasized beyond the breast tissue.

 Grading and staging are the two primary metrics used to assess breast cancer.

 To grade your breast cancer, your doctor will conduct a biopsy to remove cancer cells from your breast.
-The biopsied cells are graded based on how similar or different they look compared to normal cells.
+The biopsied cells are graded based on how similar or different they look compared to healthy cells.

 Breast cancer cells are graded on a scale of 1 to 3:

 - Grade 1, or well-differentiated: The cancer cells appear to be slower-growing and resemble healthy breast tissue.

 - Grade 2, or moderately differentiated: Cancer cells are moderately different from healthy cells and likely to grow at a medium rate of speed.

 - Grade 3, or poorly differentiated: Cancer cells look very different from healthy cells, meaning they are likely to grow and spread faster.